crdlc/actual-visit-personalization-1/README.md

 * /js/plugins/desktop_notifications.js
  * This plugin adds desktop notifications to owner's waiting room.

+* /js/plugins/guest_end_call_button.js
+ * This plugin adds a new icon to the toolbar in order to finish the meeting by customers.

 * BASE_URL/js/zoom_plugin.js
  * This plugin adds a zoom icon to the toolbar.